jdalamo/Website/README.md

 ## HTML
 ---
 I used Handlebars for my HTML templating because I wanted the features of a templating engine while being able to write native HTML.
-All the page HTML files are located in the /views/pages/ directory and they extend the base layout (layout.hbs), which can be found in /views/layouts/ directory.
+All the page HTML files are located in the /views/pages/ directory and they extend the base layout (layout.hbs), which can be found in the /views/layouts/ directory.

 ## CSS
 ---